AMeddis/Meta-analysis-for-competing-risk/README.md

-Package used for the code:
+### Package used for the code:

 -survival, comprisk, crrSC

 -meta, etm

 -grid, dplyr, ggplot2

+### Supplementary material and code for the paper "Meta-analysis of clinical trials with competing time-to-event endpoints" by A Meddis, A Latouche, B Zhou, S. Michiels and J. Fine .